memmett/PyBLAW/_sources/overview.txt

 PyBLAW Overview
 ---------------

-Finding a numerical solution to a system of hyperbolic balance laws can be done in several different ways - PyBLAW uses the *finite volume* approach.
+PyBLAW is based upon the *finite volume* approach to solving a system of hyperbolic balance laws numerically.

 We integrate the system over a grid cell (finite volume) from :math:`x_{i-1/2}` to :math:`x_{i+1/2}` and re-arrange to obtain